 - Serve immediately, or store ice cream in the freezer for a few hours to firm up.
 Store any leftover ice cream in a wide, shallow container to simplify future defrosting.

-- By the next day, your watermelon sherbet will have become very hard in the freezer.
-Just be sure to plan ahead when you want to eat it—it will probably need approximately 15 minutes or more to thaw on the counter before it can be easily served.
+- By the next day, your stored ice cream will have become very hard in the freezer.
+Just be sure to plan ahead when you want to eat it—it will probably need 20 or more minutes of defrosting on the counter before it can be easily served.